 The basic definition of Social Entrepreneurship is the use of start-up companies and other entrepreneurs to develop, fund and implement solutions to social, cultural, or environmental issues.
-This concept may be applied to a variety of organizations with different sizes, aims, and beliefs.
+A variety of organizations with different sizes, aims, and beliefs may apply this concept.

 Social entrepreneurship is attracting growing amounts of talent, money, and attention.
 But along with its increasing popularity has come less certainty about what exactly a social entrepreneur is and does.
 As a result, all sorts of activities are now being called social entrepreneurship.